opensearch-project/documentation-website/_opensearch/rest-api/document-apis/delete-by-query.md

 Parameter | Type | Description
 :--- | :--- | :--- | :---
 &lt;index&gt; | String | Name or list of the data streams, indices, or aliases to delete from.
 Supports wildcards.
-If left blank, OpenSearch searches all indices. allow_no_indices - Whether to ignore wildcards that don’t match any indices.
-Default is `true`. allow_no_indices | Boolean | False indicates to OpenSearch the request should return an error if any wildcard expression or index alias targets only missing or closed indices.
-Default is true. analyzer | String | The analyzer to use in the query string. analyze_wildcard | Boolean | Specifies whether to analyze wildcard and prefix queries.
+If left blank, OpenSearch searches all indices. allow_no_indices | Boolean | Whether to ignore wildcards that don’t match any indices.
+Default is `true`. analyzer | String | The analyzer to use in the query string. analyze_wildcard | Boolean | Specifies whether to analyze wildcard and prefix queries.
 Default is false. conflicts | String | Indicates to OpenSearch what should happen if the delete by query operation runs into a version conflict.
 Valid options are `abort` and `proceed`.
 Default is `abort`.